-The proposed development is in conformance with the approved Type 1 tree conservation plan.
-Furthermore, a Type 2 tree conservation plan, TCP2-032-2021, is included with the subject DSP, which the Planning Board approves with conditions.
+The approved development is in conformance with the approved Type 1 tree conservation plan.
+Furthermore, a Type 2 Tree Conservation Plan, TCP2-032-2021-02, is included with the subject DSP, which the Planning Board approved, with conditions.

 - 10. 2010 Prince George's County Landscape Manual: This site is subject to Section 4.1, Residential Requirements; Section 4.6, Buffering Development from Streets; Section 4.7, Buffering Incompatible Uses; Section 4.9, Sustainable Landscaping Requirements; and Section 4.10, Street Trees Along Private Streets, of the Landscape Manual.
 The landscape plans included with the DSP are in conformance with the applicable requirements. - 11.
-Prince George's County Woodland and Wildlife Habitat Conservation Ordinance: This property is subject to the provisions of the 2010 Prince George's County Woodland and Wildlife Habitat Conservation Ordinance (WCO) because the property is greater than 40,000 square feet in area and contains more than 10,000 square feet of existing woodland.
-TCP2-032-2021 was submitted with the current application.
+Prince George's County Woodland and Wildlife Habitat Conservation Ordinance: This property is subject to the grandfathering provisions of the 2024 Prince George's County Woodland and Wildlife Habitat Conservation Ordinance (WCO) because the property had a tree conservation plan that was accepted for review on or before June 30, 2024, and shall conform to the environmental regulations of the 2010 WCO.
+TCP2-023-2021-01 was submitted with the current application.

 Based on the submitted TCP2, the overall site contains a total of 50.35 acres of net tract woodlands and 2.35 acres of wooded floodplain.
-The plan proposes to clear 30.78 acres of net tract woodlands, and 0 acres of wooded floodplain.
-The resulting woodland conservation requirement is 17.57 acres, which is proposed to be met with 19.89 acres of woodland preservation.
-Technical revisions are required to the TCP2, which are conditioned herein.
+The plan proposes to clear 31.35 acres of net tract woodlands, and zero acre of wooded floodplain.
+The resulting woodland conservation requirement is 17.80 acres, which is approved to be met with 19.00 acres of woodland preservation.
+A woodland and wildlife habitat conservation easement was recorded for this application (Liber 47387 folio 596).
+The revisions approved with DSP-19017-01 directly impact this recorded easement.
+The easement shall be vacated and restated prior to signature approval of the TCP2.
+Technical revisions are required for the TCP2, which are conditioned herein.